Falklands, South Georgia and Antarctica cruise

 The next stop at sea is the South Orkney Islands, home to a few researchers and a lot of penguins, fur seals and migratory whales, a magnificent sight with its glacier covered terrain and icebergs.
 Next stop is the most accessible part of the Antarctic, the eponymous Peninsula, which we cruise around for several days, the route depending on conditions at that time.
 But it’s all extraordinary really, seeing icebergs up close, gaping in awe at towering frozen mountains, watching ice floes and wildlife including leopard seals and whales.
 And of course, the highlight for many, setting foot on one of the last great wildernesses on earth.

-Please note that the usual vessel for this journey is M/V Hondius and is an expedition ship with ice-strengthened hull.
-It has a mix of ensuite cabins as well as some with shared facilities, with a variety of twin, triple and quadruple cabins.
-During the month of February, the expedition often takes place on MV Ortelius, with 106 passengers sleeping in a selection of suites and cabins with windows or portholes and either private or shared facilities.
-There are two dining rooms, lecture room, bar and observation lounge, plenty of deck space as well as an open-bridge policy.
+This itinerary uses one of four expedition ships with ice-strengthened hulls with a variety of twin, triple and quadruple cabins, with 106 – 174 passengers sleeping in a selection of suites and cabins with windows or portholes and either private or shared facilities.
+Dining rooms, lecture areas, bars and observation lounges can all be found onboard with plenty of deck space as well as an open-bridge policy.

 PlanetThis fantastic itinerary has been designed to showcase the very best of what Antarctica and the Falkland and South Georgia islands have to offer.
 These spectacularly scenic lands are famous for their dramatic landscapes and enchanting wildlife, and we are dedicated to ensuring that the wonders of these beautiful areas are preserved and protected.
 One of the many ways in which we help to do this is by promoting the local wildlife conservation efforts that are in effect and ensuring that our customers are fully briefed before arrival on how to interact safely and conscientiously with the wildlife they may encounter.